-Do you know how Himalayan Guinea pig got their name?
+Do you know how the Himalayan Guinea pig got their name?
 Do you think that they are named Himalayan because they are found in the Himalayas?
-Well, the answer is no. The breed of Himalayan Guinea pig originates from South America.
+Well, the answer is No. The breed of Himalayan Guinea pig originates from South America.

 It got its name ‘Himalayan” due to its distinct appearance from a Siamese cat.
 The Siamese cat originally came from Southeast Asia, so these pigs are named Himalayan.

 These pocket-sized piggies are just like any other pig in America.
 They are curious little fellows that you will adore.
 This article will find all the important details and facts about a Himalayan Guinea pig.

 The Himalayan guinea pigs are just like any other guinea pigs.
 They are very friendly and lovable animals and like attention.
 If you give them love, you will receive love.
 They are absolutely a delight to have as your pets, and they also don’t bite, so children can play with them.
 They are very easy to take care of.
 These docile animals make up the perfect pet for your family.